-- Establishing procedures for receiving and processing public requests for information collected under EPCRA; - Reviewing local emergency response plans; - Designating local emergency planning districts;
+- Establishing procedures for receiving and processing public requests for information collected under EPCRA;

+- Reviewing local emergency response plans;

+- Designating local emergency planning districts;

-- Appointing a LEPC for each district; and - Supervising the activities of the LEPC.
+- Appointing a LEPC for each district; and

+- Supervising the activities of the LEPC.

+ii.
 Local Emergency Planning Committees (LEPC)

-Under the EPCRA, LEPCs must develop an emergency response plan, review the plan at least annually, and provide information about chemicals in the community to citizens.
+Under the Emergency Planning and Community Right-to-Know Act (EPCRA), LEPCs must develop an emergency response plan, review the plan at least annually, and provide information about chemicals in the community to citizens.
 Plans are developed by LEPCs with stakeholder participation.
 The LEPC membership must include (at a minimum):